 J. Randy Koch, Ph.D.

-My research and professional interests span three broad areas.
-First, my research over the past decade has focused on the prevention of tobacco use, with a particular focus on youth and on persons with psychiatric disorders.
+Dr. Randy Koch's research and professional interests span three broad areas.
+First, Koch's research over the past decade has focused on the prevention of tobacco use, with a particular focus on youth and on persons with psychiatric disorders.
 Most recently this work has focused on adapting an evidence-based substance abuse prevention program for families of youth with psychiatric disorders.
-Second, I am interested in developing and testing systems for improving the quality of substance abuse services.
-For the past several years I have been working with the South African Medical Research Council to implement and test a system of performance measures for that country’s treatment services.
-Finally, I am interested in training professionals from low and middle income countries to improve the delivery of healthcare services in their home countries.
+Second, Koch is interested in developing and testing systems for improving the quality of substance abuse services.
+For the past several years Koch has been working with the South African Medical Research Council to implement and test a system of performance measures for that country’s treatment services.
+Finally, Koch is interested in training professionals from low and middle income countries to improve the delivery of healthcare services in their home countries.

 - 2016 National Institute on Drug Abuse International Program Awards for Excellence in Mentoring